Chhatrapati Shivaji Maharaj - The Creator of Purna Swaraj

 Chhatrapati Shivaji Maharaj was the founder of the Maratha kingdom of India.
-The security of the kingdom was entirely based on religious tolerance and also on the functional integration of Brahmans, Marathas, and the Prabhus.
+The kingdom's security was entirely based on religious tolerance and the functional integration of Brahmans, Marathas, and Prabhus.

 The ancestral estates of Shivaji Maharaj were situated in the Deccan region in the realm of Bijapur sultans.
 He found the suppression of the Muslim rulers and the persecution of all the Hindus in the region.
 He was sad due to the devastating condition of the Hindus that by the age of 16 he convinced himself to be the cause of the Hindu’s freedom.
 It was a conviction that was to sustain him throughout his whole life.